No evidence for Trump's suggestion that masks are 'going out the back door' of New York hospitals

-President Donald Trump on Sunday questioned the rate at which a hospital in New York was using medical supplies, suggesting that theft was the reason the unnamed facility needed 300,000 masks in a week trying to combat the coronavirus pandemic.
+President Donald Trump on Sunday questioned the rate at which a hospital in New York was using medical supplies, suggesting that theft was why the unnamed facility needed 300,000 masks a week.

-There’s no evidence that theft is driving up New York City's needs for personal protective equipment (PPE) — though there were anecdotal reports of medical supply theft weeks ago.
-Meanwhile, there is ample evidence that the highly-contagious virus and fast-growing rate of infection is taxing and overburdening New York's hospitals.
+There’s no evidence that theft is driving up New York City's needs for personal protective equipment, or PPE — though there were anecdotal reports of medical supply theft weeks ago.
+But there is ample evidence that the highly contagious virus and fast-growing rate of infection is taxing and overburdening New York's hospitals.

 Trump’s 'allegations about New York hospitals were beyond absurd'March 30, 202005:19